olaven/exam-pg6101/README.md

 - [ ] frontend can signup/sign in user
 ##### Application
 - [ ] Login/logout -> handled by other API
-- [ ] Logged in user should see a welcome message
+- [X] Logged in user should see a welcome message
-- [ ] A user can create message on their own timeline
+- [X] A user can create message on their own timeline
-    - [ ] A test to verify this
+    - [X] A test to verify this -> `MessageControllerTest.kt`, specifically `403 if not sender`
 - [ ] Sikkerhet på timeline
-- [ ] A user should see timelines of friends (in separate view -> assumption?)
+- [X] A user should see timelines of friends
-    - [ ] A test to verify this
+    - [X] A test to verify this -> `UserControllerTest.kt`, specifically `can only see timeline of friends`
 #### A mark
 ##### General
 - [ ] Provide graphQL endpoint